PhuongNQK/simplyws/README.md

      * Register a handler for the specified event and return the corresponding
      * handlerId which can be used later to unregister this handler.
      * For the 'message' event, the handler should have this signature:
-     * (message: string, matchesCustomEvent: boolean) => void.
-When matchesCustomEvent = true,
+     * (message: string, customEventName: string) => void.
+When customEventName != null,
 	 * it means this message can be handled by a custom event handler, i.e. this 'message' handler
-     * can base on matchesCustomEvent to determine if a message should be handled or not.
+	 * can base on the presence of customEvent to determine if a message should be handled or not.
      * @param {string} eventName
      * @param {function} handler
      * @param {number} maxCalls The number of times this handler can be used.
 After that, this handler will